trickyturtle/temp-data-pypline/README.md

 2. Sign into pgadmin using the credentials I set and connect it to the postgres docker container

+To run the pipeline, just run data_pipeline.py.
+You can also change its NUM_ENTRIES and NUM_PROCESSES variables to experiment with performance.

 Notes:
 1. The logger is not configured, so it isn't as useful as it could be.
 I typically wait to configure it until I know how it will be used in the larger system.